Lawsuit seeks to block Georgia law that bans most abortions

 It also declares an embryo or fetus a "natural person" once cardiac activity can be detected, saying that is the point where "the full value of a child begins."
 That would make the fetus a dependent minor for tax purposes and trigger child support obligations.

+"This law is an affront to the dignity and health of Georgians," the lawsuit says.
+"It is in particular an attack on low-income Georgians, Georgians of color, and rural Georgians, who are least able to access medical care and least able to overcome the cruelties of this law."

+The lawsuit was filed against Georgia Gov. Brian Kemp, Attorney General Chris Carr, state health officials and six district attorneys whose jurisdictions include the areas where the abortion providers who brought the suit practice.

-Georgia Gov. Brian Kemp acknowledged when he signed the ban into law in May that a court challenge was likely.
+Kemp's office declined to comment Friday, referring requests for comment to Carr's office.
+Kemp acknowledged when he signed the law in May that a court challenge was likely.
 But he said then that he was undeterred.

 "I realize that some may challenge it in the court of law," Kemp said at the time.
 "We will not back down.
 We will always continue to fight for life."